San Francisco, CA

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-San Francisco's reported net position is inflated by $824.1 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.
+San Francisco's reported net position is understated by $4.6 billion, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.

 Prior Years' TIA Data